Never underestimate the power of a lick of paint! Rejuvenate the look of wooden items with your trusty paintbrush and a pot of good quality paint.

 Don’t forget you can use a combination of two or even three to get the job done.

 It’s worth checking out the prices, and the manufacturer’s reputation too.
-That said, we like all five of these, so we don’t think you can go far wrong, whichever paint stripper for wood you choose.
+That said, we like all five of these, so we don’t think you can go far wrong, whichever of the best paint stripper for wood you choose.